envirate/ico/README.md

 * It is possible to define a rate (bonus) for the crowdsale sale period based on soft cap: the bonus is in effect only until soft cap is met. (contract OwnTokenCrowdsaleExtension)

 ## Smart contract inheritance architecture
-The smart contracts are layered with inheritance to add functionality.
+The smart contracts are layered with inheritance to add functionality in a structured way.
 Inheritance of different smart contracts is implemented in the following order.

 ### Token contracts
+* ERC20Basic
+	* ERC20
-* EIP20Interface
+		* BasicToken
-	* EIP20
+			* StandardToken
 				* BurnableToken
+					* DetailedERC20
 						* OwnToken
 ### Crowdsale contracts
 * Ownable
 	* Crowdsale